NameRead — never mispronounce a name again

 2. Pre-meeting Name Preview

 Meeting invites include a “Name Pack” — a preview of all participants’ phonetics and recorded audios.
-It helps build confidence in a low-pressure, personal setting.

 Why: This feature directly reduces the core friction that users fear of getting it wrong.